jl2922/hps/README.md

 # HPS

-A C++11 Serializer for High Performance Computing.
+A C++11 Serialization Library for Highly Structured Data.

 [![Build Status](https://travis-ci.org/jl2922/hps.svg?branch=master&style=flat)](https://travis-ci.org/jl2922/hps)

 ## Overview

-HPS is a header-only C++11 serialization library for serious high performance computing where we need to efficiently serialize and pass highly structured data over the network, write them to the file system, or compress them to reduce the memory consumption.
+HPS is a header-only C++11 library for serializing highly structured data, originally designed for high performance scientific computing where we need to efficiently serialize highly structured data to a sufficiently small and flat structure and pass them over the network, write them to the file system, or simply to compress them to reduce the memory consumption.

-It is designed to be extremely **easy to program** and **ultrafast** for serializing **common data structures in high performance computing**, and with some amount of human efforts, it can also achieve optimal speed for heterogeneous data and handle backward data compatibility.
+It has the **state of the art performance** regarding both the speed and the size of the serialized messages.
+Check the benchmarks below.

+In addition, it requires the least amount of human efforts to use for high performance computing or similar use cases.
+There is **no need for separate schema files or special data structures**, HPS works on STL containers and user-defined types directly, just like Boost but much faster.
+Also, there is no need to deal with extra compilation or linking of the library, HPS is header-only and all you need is `#include "path/to/hps.h"`.

+Note: HPS requires manual handling of data backward compatibility issues.

 ## Installation